colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 </figcaption>
 </figure>

 We can do something similar here.
-The tables below each represent the 'receptive field' of a particular hidden unit.
+The tables below each represent the 'receptive fields' of individual hidden units.
 The columns correspond to positions in a 17-character GitHub repo name.
 A green character represents a strongly positive weight (i.e. this hidden unit "wants" to see that character at the position).
 Red characters have strongly negative weights.

 These are just a couple examples taken from a model with 350 hidden units (the same model from which the above samples were taken).
 [This page](/assets/rbm/recep.html) has visualizations of all those units, as well as examples of strings having high affinity for each unit.

 {% include rbm/149.html %}

 This hidden unit wants to see... `vndubnr`?
 Actually, this word search is hiding several useful words.
-How many can you spot?

-- vagrant (and Vagrant)
+- vagrant
 - android
 - arduino
 - angular